-The Company and its subsidiaries classified CMBS and RMBS in the United States and other asset-backed securities as level 3 due to a certain market being inactive.
+The Company and its subsidiaries classified CMBS and RMBS in the United States and other asset-backed securities as level 2, if market is active.
+Although certain CMBS and RMBS in the United States and other asset-backed securities are classified as level 3 due to a certain market being inactive.
 In determining whether a market is active or inactive, the Company and its subsidiaries evaluate various factors such as the lack of recent transactions, price quotations that are not based on current information or vary substantially over time or among market makers, a significant increase in implied risk premium, a wide bid-ask spread, significant decline in new issuances, little or no public information (e.g. a principal-to-principal market) and other factors.
-With respect to the CMBS and RMBS in the United States and other asset-backed securities, the Company and its subsidiaries judged that there has been increased overall trading activity but due to the lack of observable trades for older vintage and below investment grade securities the Company and its subsidiaries continue to limit the reliance on independent pricing service vendors and brokers.
+With respect to the CMBS and RMBS in the United States and other asset-backed securities, the Company and its subsidiaries judged that there has been increased overall trading activity, so the Company and its subsidiaries classified these securities as level 2, which were measured at fair value based on the observable inputs such as trading price and/or bit price.
+But due to the lack of observable trades for older vintage and below investment grade securities the Company and its subsidiaries continue to limit the reliance on independent pricing service vendors and brokers.
 As a result, the Company and its subsidiaries established internally developed pricing models (Level 3 inputs) using valuation techniques such as discounted cash flow methodologies in order to estimate fair value of these securities and classified them as Level 3.
 Under the models, the Company and its subsidiaries use anticipated cash flows of the security discounted at a risk-adjusted discount rate that incorporates our estimate of credit risk and liquidity risk that a market participant would consider.
 The cash flows are estimated based on a number of assumptions such as default rate and prepayment speed, as well as seniority of the security.
 An increase (decrease) in the discount rate or default rate would result in a decrease (increase) in the fair value of CMBS and RMBS in the United States and other asset-backed securities.